Earth Notes: OpenTRV Protocol Discussions Part 1 (2014-11)Updated 2022-10-17 20:53 GMT.

 Some items up for discussion:

-- Text for rapid dev and less technical users (makers and the Arduino target audience) and allowing introduction of new keys units and values at will without breaking tolerant receivers, vs compact hand-crafted binary for production by engineers.
+- Text for rapid development and for less technical users (makers and the Arduino target audience) and allowing introduction of new keys units and values at will without breaking tolerant receivers, vs compact hand-crafted binary for production by engineers.

 - Energy/size/duty-cycle/bandwidth constraints of low-power leaf nodes and radio modules.